Draco-Fahad/draco-esx-kr-advanced-shops/README.md

 All The Credit Goes To Its Original Developer **krille123**.
 I Just Fixed Almost All The Issues And Make it Optimized

 **Fixes**

-Highly Optimized
+1.Highly Optimized
-Robbery Money is Fixed ( Black_Money)
+2. Robbery Money is Fixed ( Black_Money)
-Menu Fixed
+3.Menu Fixed
-Doubling Fixed
+4.Doubling Fixed
-Pop-up Menu Fixed
+5.Pop-up Menu Fixed
-And Much More...
+6.And Much More...

 **Config**
 Easy To Config